K-theory, Cyclic Cohomology and Pairings for Quantum Heisenberg Manifolds: Cyclic Cocycles and Lie Groups Actions

 \section{Cyclic Cocycles and Lie Groups Actions}

-The definition of cyclic cohomology was given in \cite{NCG} III.1 p.182: \begin{definition}[Cyclic Cohomology] Given an algebra $\Aa$, the \emph{cyclic cohomology} $HC^n(\Aa)$ is the cohomology of the complex $(C^n_\lambda,b)$ where $C^n_\lambda$ is the space $(n+1)$-linear forms $\phi$ on $\Aa$ such that:
+We start this section by gathering definitions and results about cyclic cohomology.
+We follow the exposition of \cite{NCG}.
+The definition of cyclic cohomology was given in \cite{NCG} III.1 p.182: \begin{definition}[Cyclic Cohomology] Given an algebra $\Aa$, the \emph{cyclic cohomology} $HC^n(\Aa)$ is the cohomology of the complex $(C^n_\lambda,b)$ where $C^n_\lambda$ is the space of $(n+1)$-linear forms $\phi$ on $\Aa$ such that:

 and the coboundary map $b$ is given by: